jrie/CanvasLister/README.md

 - More accurate spacing when switching font sizes in a textline

-The "canvasLister_phantom.js" version [hands on version]
+The "canvasLister_phantom.js" version

 Its named phantom version because of a repeated iteration over the actual content to allow looking at complete lines to allow "justification" of text data.
 This is the recommended version if you want to have the justification feature, which looks pretty nice while working very nicely with the formatting of "source2.txt".

+The "canvasLister_phantom_image.js" and "canvasLister_phantom_pagination.js" versions [hands on version(s)]

+These version introduced a better parsing, which had been broken earlier but is now fixed in all versions including from the improved parse version.
+Also this versions started a implementation for first draft image support according to the feature list or pagination of the content which should be later available in a combined version after image processing, layouting and scaling features are done properly.

-If you have any questions or feedback, please let me know :)
+If you have any questions or feedback, please let me know!